huytran888/PDFTranslator/README.md

 # PDFTranslator
 What is the PDF Translor?
 The PDF Translator is a project created for Foxit Student Challenge.
-This is a starter project which has a lot of the code completed and is waiting for a student to complete the Challenge.
+This is a starter project which has a lot of the code implimented and is waiting for a student to complete the Challenge.
+First Student to complete the challenge will recieve a prize, please see **Prize info** section below.

 ## Here are the challenges
 1. When a PDF is open, user are able to select a word in the PDF, right click, select Translate, and display the translation.